ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 </header>
 ```

-In the case of fixed position elements that have multiple instances (e.g. sticky ads, sticky footers, notification banners, etc.), it might make sense to only preserve the last instance and have each page replace the element when it becomes visible.
-To achieve this behavior, it is possible to add the `next-page-replace` attribute and give it a common identifier accross all similar instances.
+In some cases, you may want to preserve the last instance of elements with fixed position and multiple instances.
+Such elements may include sticky ads, sticky footers, or notification banners.
+In this case, the `next-page-replace` attribute comes in handy.
+To preserve the last instance, choose a common identifying value for each of these types of elements.
+Use that common identifying value as the `next-page-replace` attribute's value on each element instance.

 In the following example, as the user scrolls down, the first sticky element will get replaced by the second instance of the type.

 _on the first document_